Mia21Mihaela/ITFTM_FinalProject/README.md

 ### 1.2  Functionalities in scope
 The functionalities that are going to be tested are:
 * accessing the admin panel with an existing admin account
-* entering the administration through the Dashboard
-* filer feature
 * configurating a new store in the admin panel
 * editing a store in the admin panel